Frequently Asked Questions

 with LSU PD to make additional patrols to the residential communities during the evening

 hours.
 There are many security cameras throughout the interiors, exteriors, and parking

 lots of the residential communities, and many more throughout the campus.
 Read more details about safety here.

 Where do I get my mail and how do I receive packages/deliveries?

-All on-campus residents will be charged for and assigned an LSU Box at the UPS Mail & Printing Services office in the Student Union.
+All on-campus residents will be charged for and assigned an LSU Box number at the UPS Mail & Printing Services office in the Student Union.
 This charge is incorporated into the residence hall rent charge on the fee bill.
-To claim your box and key, please visit the LSU Student Union.
+To claim your box number, please visit the LSU Student Union.
 This box will be able to receive USPS mail, as well as packages from commercial carriers such as Fed Ex and UPS.
 Students will receive a “pick up” notification via email when a package arrives.
 Please make sure students bring picture ID to claim packages.
 If you have questions as it relates to your specific box, please stop by UPS in room 101 of the LSU Student Union.

 101 LSU Student Union Building